laoj29/html-form-test/README.md

 ### Configuration
 * First, copy the folder "sendmail" under the path of the wamp server, for example, C:\wamp\sendmail.
 Since Windows 7 doesn't come with a mail server, have to use a 3rd-party software served as a mail server.

 * Second, need to modify the file "php.ini" of the wamp server as following.
+These changes are to enable the 3rd-party mail server.
 > [mail function]<br />
 > ; For Win32 only.<br />
 > ; http://php.net/smtp<br />